LLM Servers

 Once your Hugging Face kwargs have been added as intended, click the Submit button to finish creating your Inference Server.

-argument when creating an Inference Server with the Chariot SDK to supply the kwargs to the model load function.
+Use the huggingface_model_kwargs argument when creating the Inference Server settings with the Chariot SDK to supply the kwargs to the model load function.

 from chariot.client import connect